 MEET STANLEY ISAACS

 Isaacs is an award-winning filmmaker, preservationist and educator.
-He is the founder and CEO of 100% Entertainment, Inc. (www.100percentent.com), an independent production and development company and The Film History Preservation Project, (www.thefilmhistorypreservationproject.org), a multi-award winning documentary series devoted to legendary film producers.
+He is the founder and CEO of 100% Entertainment, LLC. (www.100percentent.com), an independent production and development company and The Film History Preservation Project, (www.thefilmhistorypreservationproject.org), a multi-award winning documentary series devoted to legendary film producers.
 The Mission Statement of the FHPP is to preserve cinema history by enshrining a legacy of priceless stories and insights that will be studied and appreciated for generations, by film buffs, fans, students, preservationists and historians around the World.

 Over his four-decade career, Isaacs has written, produced and directed a wide range of film and television projects.
 He has overseen multi-million dollar budgets, spearheaded staffs in excess of seventy-five people, and also held the title of Head of Literary for David Shapira and Associates.